Cinematic storytelling in scientific presentations

 Here are a few topics I work on

-Develop scalable automated pipelines to analyse large amounts of histology and in vivo micro Computed Tomography images and extract quantitative relationships with biological relevance.
+Develop scalable automated pipelines to analyse large amounts of histology and in vivo micro-Computed Tomography images and extract quantitative relationships with biological relevance.

 Run sample-specific remodelling simulations to investigate bone adaptation at the tissue level using a validated in silico model based on surface advection.